 Pies baked with high-acidic fruits, such as apples, apricots, grape, peach, blackberry, raspberry, and boysenberry, will be considered potentially hazardous and can only be sold once they pass a safety inspection that determines their pH level and water content.

-Foods absolutely not covered and considered cottage foods in South Carolina include those with meat, dairy, jerky, canned fruits and salsa, fish and shellfish, raw seed sprouts, dried spices and herbs, ice, juices, bar-b-q sauces, and cut fruits and vegetables just to name a few.
+Foods absolutely not covered and considered cottage foods in South Carolina include those with meat, dairy, jerky, low-acid canned fruits and salsa, fish and shellfish, and cut fruits and vegetables just to name a few.

 It's best to check with your local health department to see if the food you want to sell is considered non-hazardous, or to set up a time to get your food tested for acidity and water levels.